beezwax/fmrest-ruby/README.md

 ## Gems

-The `fmrest` gem is a wrapper for two other gems:
+The `fmrest` gem is a wrapper for these gems:

 * `fmrest-spyke`, providing an ActiveRecord-like ORM library built on top of `fmrest-core` and [Spyke](https://github.com/balvig/spyke).
 * `fmrest-core`, providing the core [Faraday](https://github.com/lostisland/faraday) connection builder, session management, and other core utilities.
+* `fmrest-rails`, providing Rails integration.

 In addition, the optional `fmrest-cloud` gem adds support for FileMaker Cloud.
 See the [main document on connecting to FileMaker